iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___2.2.0/report.md

 > Recent changes made my battery life worst.
 Background battery usage jumped dramatically where it would drain battery overnight while I sleep.
 This was not happening in past.
 In my opinion I think the new additions from last update are causing drain.
 Maybe it is constantly hitting servers to grab statistics.<br> :date: __2021-04-18 18:34:09__

-> The AB Government should have been in with the federal Covid App<br> :date: __2021-01-21 22:49:14__

-> Idea is great, but for many weeks I used this app whenever I went out, and nothing was happening.
-Wasn't sure what was going on, maybe I was just safe.
-Then I found out, that in fact, there was actually nothing going on, this app wasn't working, and did nothing for a long time after its release.
-For an app that some people trust with their lives, literally, it sure sucks.<br> :date: __2021-01-03 15:22:50__

-> The app keeps asking me to restart my phone.
-I have done so at least five times now.
-That notification is very annoying.<br> :date: __2020-12-28 21:48:46__

 #### 1-star reviews